spirocount/spirocount-android/README.md

 ## Contributing

 **We would love to have more images with which to improve our model**.
-Please contact us if you would like to share your images.
+Please contact us at spirocount@gmail.com if you would like to share your images.
 The more images we can collect, the more we can improve the model and the quality of the image recognition.